USRC Harriet Lane: With the Union

-Harriet Lane, built for the Treasury Department by William H. Webb, was launched in New York City, November 1857.
+Harriet Lane, built for the Treasury Department by William H. Webb, was launched in New York City, in November 1857.
 She was a copper-plated steamer that could make speeds of up to eleven knots.
 Her battery consisted of three thirty-two-pounders and four twenty-four-pound howitzers.
 She served as a revenue cutter until temporarily transferred to the Navy late in 1858.
 Her new assignment took her to Paraguay with a squadron ordered to support the discussions of U.S. Special Commissioner James B. Bowlin with Dictator Carlos Antonio López concerning reparations for damages incurred during an attack on Water Witch by a Paraguayan fort, February 1, 1855.
 This display of sea power quickly won the United States a prompt and respectful hearing which four years of diplomacy had failed to obtain.
 Paraguay paid a modest indemnity to compensate the family of an American seaman killed during the fight.
 In his report, Flag Officer William B. Shubrick singled out Harriet Lane for special commendation on the invaluable service she rendered in extricating his other ships that repeatedly ran aground in the treacherous waters of the Paraná River.

 Returning to the United States, Harriet Lane resumed her former duties as a revenue cutter.
 Captain John A. Faunce, USRCS was commanding officer.
 In September 1860 she embarked Edward Albert, Prince of Wales, the first member of the British Royal Family to visit the United States, for passage to Mount Vernon, where he planted a tree and placed a wreath on the tomb of George Washington.

 USRC Harriet Lane again transferred to the Navy on March 30, 1861, for service in the expedition sent to Charleston, South Carolina, to supply the Fort Sumter garrison after the outbreak of the American Civil War.
 She departed New York April 8 and arrived off Charleston April 11.
-On the evening of the 11th, the Harriet Lane fired on the civilian steamship Nashville when that merchantman appeared with no colors flying.
+On the evening of the 11th, Harriet Lane fired on the civilian steamship Nashville when that merchantman appeared with no colors flying.
 Nashville avoided further attack by promptly hoisting the United States ensign.
-When Major Robert Anderson surrendered Fort Sumter 13 April, Harriet Lane withdrew with her sister ships.
+When Major Robert Anderson surrendered Fort Sumter 13 April, Harriet Lane withdrew with the other Union ships.
 According to Coast Guard historian Captain Commandant Horatio Davis Smith, USRCS, Ret;

-Lieutenant W. D. Thompson fired the first naval shot of the Civil with the thirty-two pounder he commanded on the deck of the Harriet Lane at the Nashville.
+Second Lieutenant Daniel Thompkins fired the first naval shot of the Civil War with the thirty-two pounder he commanded on the deck of the Harriet Lane at the mail steamer Nashville when she failed to show her colors.

-On 5 June 1861 Harriet Lane, commanded by Captain John A. Faunce, USRCS; engaged Confederate forces in the Battle of Pig Point Virginia.
+On 5 June 1861 Harriet Lane, commanded by Captain John Faunce, USRCS; engaged Confederate forces in the Battle of Pig Point Virginia.